jrcomey/jrcomey.github.io/index.md

 These are my latest updates regarding my simulation project.

+## Update 4: 3D Positional control and Primitive Autopilot
+_14 JUL 2020_

+I've been really enjoying working on this simulation project, and never thought that I would make so much progress so quickly.
+A little under a week ago, all this simulation was capable of was simulating a falling object.
+Now, it's capable of full 3D positional and attitude control.

+Which brings me to the subject of this update.
+Forces in the Z-direction are mostly dependent on motor thrust, with some influence from the attitude of the aircraft.
+And yes, while the aircraft _could_ be pointing in any direction, the pitch/roll stabilization functions cause it to level out.
+Altitude control is fairly easy, as it's simply a function of motor thrust input.

+**Image here**

+ XY positions, on the other hand, are almost entirely influenced by the _attitude_ of the aircraft, which makes influencing position on that plane a little trickier.
+Attitude positions in excess of +/- 0.5 pi mean that there is no lift force exerted on the aircraft, and makes it difficult to work with an already existing stabilization function.
+Instead of trying to override the stabilization function, I made the stabilzation function part of the solution.
+Attitude control is now influenced by 2 PID loops.
+The first is a positional PID for the translational axis, and outputs an aircraft angle.
+That angle is used as the setpoint for the already existing attitude control function.
+This allows for full 3D control of the aircraft simply by changing setpoints.
+While not incredibly sophisticated, working positional control into the attitude control loop allows for a primitive form of autopilot.
+The aircraft now has the ability to move to a entirely random point in 3D space, starting at any velocity and orientation, arrive and remain there, and only requires values for the XYZ coordinates to do so.
+It may not do so perfectly, but this positional movement control could be applicable for a variety of applications.
+In physical tests, there would need to be some kind of secondary position-fixing system, such as GPS or an optical system for a known environment to account for increasing IMU drift, but the early stages are promising to say the least.

+The next step is to make that basic waypoint system to navigate around generated objects.
+At first manually placed points, but I plan to use an existing pathfinding algorithim to generate a low resolution path around obstacles.

+On a side note, simulation time is drastically increasing.
+I hope to begin optimizing the code, but I'd like to finish the waypoint system first.

 ## Update 3: PID Positional and Attitude control
 _12 JUL 2020_